 © The Author(s) 2018.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: miRNAs have been recently identified as a mechanism for regulating protein content in several cell types including platelets.
-In fact, certain miRNAs has been recently associated with some platelet-related pathologies.
+In fact, certain miRNAs have been recently associated with some platelet-related pathologies.
 Moreover, changes in the miRNAs expression profiles have been evidenced in platelet activated by certain agonists.
 So, future researches will be needed to provide more information regarding platelet miRNAs in order to be used as an alternative therapy to the nowadays antiplatelet drugs.

 Redondo PC. miRNA and platelet genetic machinery.
 World J Hematol 2018; In press